 STARKVILLE -- Starkville School District Assistant Superintendent Dr. Walter B. Gonsoulin is among the 23 candidates still being considered for the district's top job.
 But he also is one of three final candidates in consideration for superintendent of the Lafayette Parish School District in Lafayette, La.

 Lowndes County Sheriff's Office Lt.
 Steve Hatcher remains on administrative leave indefinitely after a Monday shooting.
 Hatcher was placed on leave until the Mississippi Bureau of Investigation completes its probe into the incident, where Hatcher shot a burglary suspect.

 Authorities are investigating a bomb threat at the Lowndes County Adult Detention Center.

 The mood at Mississippi University for Women's Nissan Auditorium Thursday evening was one of bated breath and then finally, finally, a collective sigh of relief as a video sprang to life on the overhead projector screen and the announcement was made: A preferred candidate has been chosen as the college's next possible president.

 Building permits Nov.
 8 - Nov.
 16

 Marriages and divorces Nov.
 2 - Nov.
 16

-The Lowndes County Sheriff's Office report the following felony arrests:
+The Lowndes County Sheriff's Office reports the following arrests: